New Investigator Awards in Medical Humanities

 - the suitability of the research environment

-- how the proposed research explores medicine in historical and cultural contexts and/or addresses one or more of our major challenges.
+- how the proposed research explores medicine in historical and cultural contexts.

 If successful, and before an award is made, candidates will be asked to provide: